Thermal Fluid Systems Engineer (Dragon 2)

 - Perform fluid analyses for pressure balance, component design allowable, and consumables determination

-- Ensure designs are manufacturable and reliable; work with production team to ensure a smooth transition to a reliable manufacturing process that has minimal design engineering sustainment engineering required
+- Ensure designs are manufacturable and reliable; work with the production team to ensure a smooth transition to a reliable manufacturing process that has minimal design engineering sustainment engineering required

 - Material selection